apache/solr-operator/docs/upgrade-notes.md

 ## Upgrade Warnings and Notes

+### v0.8.0
+- The new `SolrCloud.spec.autoscaling.vacatePodsOnScaleDown` option is enabled by default.
+  This means that any SolrCloud that has its `spec.replicas` decreased will have the replicas migrated off of the soon-to-be-deleted pods by default.
+  Set this value to `false` to retain the previous functionality.
+  More information can be found in the [Solr Pod Scale-Down](solr-cloud/autoscaling.md#solr-pod-scale-down) documentation.

 ### v0.7.0
 - **Kubernetes support is now limited to 1.21+.**
   If you are unable to use a newer version of Kubernetes, please install the `v0.6.0` version of the Solr Operator for use with Kubernetes `1.20` and below.